pratyakshroy47/ShortifyLink/README.md

-# ShortifyMe - URL Shortening Service
+# ShortifyLink - URL Shortening Service

 This project is a URL shortening service implemented using Go Fiber and Redis.
 It allows users to shorten long URLs into shorter, more manageable links.
 Additionally, it provides a resolution mechanism to redirect short URLs back to their original long URLs.